Cooking With Ayeh

 • To make the tahini sauce, add all ingredients in a bowl and whisk together until a creamy consistency is achieved.
 If it's too thick, add more water to thin it out

 • Follow your preferred cooking method below then serve with tahini dip and a side of pickles is always a great combo.
-To serve as a main, serve with rice and salad or works well in a wrap.
+To serve as a main, serve with rice and salad or works well in a wrap

-Fried
+Deep Fried

 • Deep fry falafels into heated oil for a few minutes until golden on each side.
 Fry in batches and don't overcrowd the pot so falafels aren't touching